Sabrina P. Ramet: Career and major publications

 Ramet has written more than 90 journal articles and contributed chapters to various scholarly collections.
 She is the author of 12 scholarly books and has been editor of 35 scholarly books.
-She writes in her native English, but her books appear in Bulgarian, Danish, German, Italian, Japanese, Macedonian, Norwegian, Polish, Serbocroatian, Slovenian, and Spanish.
+She writes in her native English, but her books appear in Bulgarian, Danish, German, Italian, Japanese, Macedonian, Norwegian, Polish, Serbo-Croatian, Slovenian, and Spanish.

 In 1983, she became an assistant professor at the University of Washington.
 In 1984, her doctoral dissertation was published by Indiana University Press entitled Nationalism and Federalism in Yugoslavia, 1963–1983.

 Her 1985 article Factionalism in Church-State Interaction: The Croatian Catholic Church in the 1980s, published in the Slavic Review, had a significant impact in the academic treatment of Church-State relations within communist countries.
 Her second monograph Cross and the Commissar, which explores religion under the Soviet bloc, was published in 1987.

 Her most-cited work, Balkan Babel: Politics, Culture and Religion in Yugoslavia was released in 1992, in the midst of the Yugoslav wars.

 In 1994, she became full professor at the University of Washington.

 Ramet lived in England, Austria, Germany, Croatia, and Serbia before joining the Norwegian University of Science and Technology in 2001, when she settled in Norway.
 She continues to travel for her research in Eastern European history and politics, in Serbia, Croatia, Slovenia and Poland.

 Ramet is also a senior associate at the Centre for the Study of Civil War as well as a research associate at the Science and Research Centre in Koper, Slovenia.
 Her translation of Viktor Meier's book, Wie Jugoslawien verspielt wurde, was published by Routledge in July 1999 in English as Yugoslavia: A History of Its Demise.

 One of Ramet's early books, Whose Democracy?
 Nationalism, Religion, and the Doctrine of Collective Rights in Post-1989 Eastern Europe (1997), was reviewed in Terrorism and Political Violence.
 Her 2006 book, The Three Yugoslavias: State-Building and Legitimation, 1918–2005, was reviewed in The American Historical Review, Foreign Affairs, East European Politics and Societies and The Journal of Modern History.

 In 2008, historian Dejan Djokic called Ramet "undoubtedly the most prolific scholar of the former Yugoslavia writing in English".

 Ramet retired from teaching in 2019 and became professor emeritus at the Norwegian University of Science and Technology.